 Unlike insurance policies, we take no account of risk demographics such as postcode, claims history or hearing aid value when calculating the premium.
 If you make a claim then your premium does not go up.
 We also don’t share your claims information with anyone.
 If you make a claim then this will not affect any insurance policies that you may have.

 Option 2 - Hearing Aid Insurance Cover

-We are able to put you in touch with reputable insurance company that specialise in this field.
+We are able to put you in touch with a reputable insurance company that specialises in this field.
 The company is called Assetsure.
-They are regulated by the Financial Conduct Authority, members of the British Insurance Brokers Association and Lloyds of London Coverholders.
+They are regulated by the Financial Conduct Authority, members of the British Insurance Brokers Association and Lloyds of London cover holders.
 The main benefits that they offer are: